This review is spoiler-free.

 As for the man behind the camera?
 Dumbo is probably Tim Burton’s best film in a long time.
 And that’s more of a backhanded compliment more than anything.
 Burton has lost his appeal over the past decade.
 While he’ll always be an iconic director, his genius rarely seeps through these days.
 This was the modern-style Tim Burton film we’re used to now.
 Of course, there is still some of that visual style and artistry, and when the film get’s it right, the sky is the limit.
 However, as is the case with Burton these days, these moments are fleeting at best.

 I went into this film fully hoping for it to be a success, but when comparing it to the other recent live-action adaptions, it sits very near the bottom.
 It pains me to say this, as I’m very fond of the property, but Dumbo never gives you enough reason to fall in love with the movie.

-Dumbo has lost a little of it’s charm when converting from animation to live action.
-There is still some magical and loving moments, but overall I was a tad disappointed.
+Dumbo has lost a little of its charm when converting from animation to live-action.
+There are still some magical and loving moments, but overall I was a tad disappointed.
 The bland human characters and weak story further hinder the movie’s cause.
 While Dumbo himself is wonderfully crafted and incredibly lovable, he is the only shining light in whats is, quite frankly a mixed bag.
 The few sprinkles of stardust are not enough to save this movie.
 Enjoyable in parts, but a modern family classic, this is not.
-For that I would stick to the animation (Fast forwarding the racism of course.)
+For that, I would stick to the animation (Fast forwarding the racism of course.)